pnp/cli-microsoft365/docs/manual/docs/cmd/spo/list/list-webhook-get.md

 To get information about a webhook, you have to first log in to a SharePoint Online site using the [spo login](../login.md) command, eg. `spo login https://contoso.sharepoint.com`.

+If the specified `id` doesn't refer to an existing webhook, you will get a `404 - "404 FILE NOT FOUND"` error.

 ## Examples

 Return information about a webhook with ID _cc27a922-8224-4296-90a5-ebbc54da2e85_ which belongs to a list with ID _0cd891ef-afce-4e55-b836-fce03286cccf_ located in site _https://contoso.sharepoint.com/sites/project-x_